+Protecting the environment, including the flora and fauna in the area, is essential for a sustainable future.
 Booking with environmentally friendly tour operators such as Alpine Elements is a great start to your eco ski holiday.

 However, there is more you can do to protect the environment and make European ski breaks a sustainable holiday type in the future.

 Skiing the Alps and How you can reduce your carbon footprint